Video Tutorial (Optional)

 }

-In the exported function (verifyUserEmail) it takes in:
+In this exported function (verifyUserEmail) it takes in:

-username: The username of the user in my application
+- username: The username of the user in the application

-token: A JWT token that is linked to the user
+- token: A JWT token linked to the user

 const emails = require('../services/Email');